 Part of the esteemed Boka Restaurant Group, GT Prime takes pride in showcasing a meat-forward menu and fresh seasonal produce from local farms.
 Indulge in A5 wagyu, bone-in steaks, or a chef-driven platter of selected cuts in a whimsical but refined environment.

 Prime & Provisions

 Reminiscent of swanky Chicago supper clubs, Prime & Provisions is both approachable and innovative.
-The timeless feel of the space is integrated seamlessly with a fresh design and a unique menu that features all-natural black angus beef.
-222 N. LaSalle St.
+The timeless feel of the space is integrated seamlessly with a fresh design and a unique menu that features all-natural black Angus beef.

 El Che Steakhouse & Bar

 This contemporary spot brings a bit of Buenos Aires vibe to Chicago.
-Located in the trendy West Loop neighborhood, El Che Steakhouse & Bar has a sultry and sophisticated vibe with a focus on South American-inspired fare.
+Located in the trendy West Loop neighborhood, El Che Steakhouse has a sultry and sophisticated vibe with a focus on South American-inspired fare.
 You’ll find seafood seared on custom-built grills and meats pulled from the restaurant’s dramatic open hearth.
 Get a seat at the chef’s counter for a truly unique experience.
-845 Washington Blvd.

 Lean into Argentine culture at Artango in Lincoln Square.
 At this stylish restaurant, grass-fed Angus steaks are grilled low and slow, a traditional Patagonian method.
 Pair your meal with Prohibition-era cocktails, rare wine imported from Argentina, and lively music and dancing — you’ll feel like you’ve been transported to Buenos Aires.